fallennyx/BrittanyEstates/README.md

 ## Pages

-- **Home**: Overview of Brittany Estates with hero section and key highlights
+- **Home**: Overview of Brittney Estates with hero section and key highlights
 - **About**: Background information about the development, vision, and team
 - **Community**: Information about location, amenities, and the surrounding area
 - **Home Designs**: Details on available home models and floor plans
 - **Gallery**: High-quality images of the homes and community
 - **Testimonials**: Testimonials from homeowners
-- **Blog**: News, updates, and articles about the development and real estate
 - **Contact**: Inquiry form and contact information
 - **FAQ**: Answers to common questions